Dr. Khanmi Kasomva, Research Scientist at Medical College of Wisconsin, raises concern over Rising Cancer Cases

 “When it comes to women, cervical cancer is one of the type that I would like to emphasise that women should go for regular screening because there is a vaccine available for cervical cancer and is one of the best ways to prevent cancer, he informed.

-Born to Luingam Kasomva and Jointy Kasomva, both farmers, Dr Khanmi Kasomva is not only the first generation from his family who has completed a PhD degree but also the first person pursuing a career as a research scientist.
+Born to Luingam Kasomva and Jointy Kasomva, both farmers, Dr. Khanmi Kasomva is not only the first generation from his family who has completed a PhD degree but also the first person pursuing a career as a research scientist.
 And that too competing among the global scientists.

 “I realised that getting this kind of position now brings more responsibility for the family, church and the community.
 And everybody expects me to perform and outshine.
-It is not a pressure but I take it as an encouragement and responsibility,” said Dr Kasomva positively.
+It is not a pressure but I take it as an encouragement and responsibility,” said Dr. Kasomva positively.

-Talking about his new career in the US, Dr Kasomva said that it was his dream job, an activity which he wants to engage throughout his life.
+Talking about his new career in the US, Dr. Kasomva said that it was his dream job, an activity which he wants to engage throughout his life.

 Must read | Identify ‘illegal migrants’ drive them out of Manipur: CM Biren Singh

-Prior to this, he was working as a postdoctoral fellow in the department of gastroenterology department at the All India Institute of Medical Sciences (AIIMS), New Delhi, where he works on chronic pancreatitis and pancreatic cancer.
+Prior to this, he was working as a postdoctoral fellow in the department of gastroenterology department at the All India Institute of Medical Sciences (AIIMS), New Delhi, where he worked on chronic pancreatitis and pancreatic cancer.
 During his masters, he was also part of the summer fellowship from Indian Academy of Science, one of the finest fellowship programme for Masters students.